 Harvard is a somewhat small town located in the state of Massachusetts.
-With a population of 6,566 people and just one neighborhood, Harvard is the 221st largest community in Massachusetts.
+With a population of 6,851 people and two constituent neighborhoods, Harvard is the 220th largest community in Massachusetts.

 Harvard home prices are not only among the most expensive in Massachusetts, but Harvard real estate also consistently ranks among the most expensive in America.

-Harvard is a decidedly white-collar town, with fully 87.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Harvard is a town of professionals, managers and sales and office workers.
-There are especially a lot of people living in Harvard who work in management occupations (23.38%), sales jobs (9.23%) and office and administrative support (7.89%).
+Harvard is a decidedly white-collar town, with fully 95.18% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Harvard is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Harvard who work in management occupations (25.54%), office and administrative support (11.56%), and business and financial occupations (10.85%).

 Also of interest is that Harvard has more people living here who work in computers and math than 95% of the places in the US.